Japhy Wilson is a Lecturer in International Political Economy in the School of Social Sciences at The University of Manchester, United Kingdom.

-He completed his PhD in International Politics at the University of Manchester (2009), with a thesis that addressed the contested production of space in southern Mexico.
+He completed his PhD in International Politics at the University of Manchester (2009), with a thesis addressing the contested production of space in southern Mexico.

-He was a Teaching Fellow in International Politics at Manchester (2009-2011), Hallsworth Research Fellow in Geography, also at Manchester (2011-13), and then rejoined Politics in his current position as Lecturer in International Political Economy (2014-).
+He was a Teaching Fellow in International Politics at Manchester (2009-2011), Hallsworth Research Fellow in Geography, also at Manchester (2011-13), and then re-joined International Politics as Lecturer in International Political Economy (2014-).

-He has written Jeffrey Sachs: The Strange Case of Dr Shock and Mr Aid (Verso, 2014), and edited The Post-Political and Its Discontents (Edinburgh UP, 2014) with Erik Swyngedouw.
-He has also written articles that have appeared in Globalizations, Development and Change, Antipode, International Journal of Urban and Regional Research and Environment and Planning D: Society and Space.
+He is author of Jeffrey Sachs: The Strange Case of Dr Shock and Mr Aid (Verso, 2014), and edited The Post-Political and Its Discontents (Edinburgh UP, 2014) with Erik Swyngedouw.
+He has written articles appearing in Globalizations, Development and Change, Antipode, International Journal of Urban and Regional Research and Environment and Planning D: Society and Space.

 Japhy Wilson was a workshop expert on planetary urbanization in the Amazon at the 5th International Forum for Sustainable Construction dedicated to “Infrastructure Space” held April 7-9, 2016 in Detroit, USA.